 With 1 in 4 people experiencing a mental health problem in any given year, we may all need some help and support at some time.
 Our range of services and support for people in the local Plymouth community and surrounding districts include:

-- Recovery College:The Recovery College offers a complete range of useful courses and activities to help people understand and manage their mental health issues and to ultimately support your recovery (e.g. Understanding your Anger; Developing Self-Esteem and Assertiveness).
+- Recovery College:The Recovery College offers a complete range of useful courses, counselling, coaching and other activities to help people understand and manage their mental health issues and to ultimately support your recovery (e.g. Understanding your Anger; Developing Self-Esteem and Assertiveness).
+Find out more here.

 - Peer Support: Mental illness can cause social isolation and a feeling of being ‘the only one in my situation’.
-We run 5 peer support groups to support people to meet others who understand exactly how it feels to live with particular mental health issues such as OCD, Bipolar Disorder, and Hearing Voices.
+We run a wide variety of peer support groups to support people to meet others who understand exactly how it feels to live with particular mental health issues such as OCD, Bipolar Disorder, and Hearing Voices.
+Find out more here.